Here's what we'll cover

 This explains why they feel different from older appetite suppressants.

-What GLP-1 Receptor Agonists Do Not Include
+What GLP-1 Receptor Agonists Do Not Include?

 Not every weight loss medication belongs to this class.